curiousblueprints/mdapi-fallback/README.md

-mdapiFallback
+mdapi-fallback

+Use in the exact same way you would `sfdx force:source:pull`, but it will also use the Metadata API to pull items that are problematic for you in SFDX.

 =============

-SFDX plugin that allows users to specify metadatat types that should be pushed/pulled with MDAPI allowing for seamless  useof SFDX withincompatbile types.
+SFDX plugin that allows users to specify metadata types that should be pushed/pulled with MDAPI allowing for seamless use of SFDX with incompatbile types.

 [![Version](https://img.shields.io/npm/v/mdapiFallback.svg)](https://npmjs.org/package/mdapiFallback)
 [![CircleCI](https://circleci.com/gh/curiousblueprints/mdapiFallback/tree/master.svg?style=shield)](https://circleci.com/gh/curiousblueprints/mdapiFallback/tree/master)